tjpalanca/LearningJulia.jl/docs/src/language.md

 * Do-block syntax - interesting, the function is first and then the iterable in Julia's `map()` as opposed to R's `purrr::map()`.

+## Variable Scope

+* Global and local scope
+* `if` and `begin/end` blocks do not introduce new scopes
+* Julia uses _lexical scoping_ which means that the function's scope inherits from where the function was defined (like in R).
+You can refer to variables outside the scope in the parent.
+* Constants can be defined by `const` this does not allow changing the value after; this really helps the compiler.
+* Each module intorduces a new global scope that is a separate world form other modules (oh boy this is where we can finally resolve the problem of too many conflicting names in R). `using` and `import` allow transportation of objects between those scopes.
+You can copy but you cannot insert and modify between modules.
 ## Functions

 * Function composition and piping!